Auto Trader cars

 Usually, it’s a faulty accessory in the car causing the drain – for example, a sensor or interior light doesn’t switch off automatically.
 The accessory will keep consuming power until it’s manually switched off.
 Other such faulty accessories can include a damaged relay switch, computer module, alarms, headlights, boot or glovebox lights, or other electrical components.
 If you think you have a parasitic drain, a mechanic can easily diagnose this by performing a parasitic current draw test.

-3. A defective alternator
+3. There's a defective alternator

 An alternator recharges your car’s battery whenever it’s put in gear and provides a constant flow of power to your car’s accessories.